cdtw97/simple-slot/README.md

 2. **style.css**: This file contains all the styling required for the game.
 3. **game.php**: This is the backend of the game.
 It handles the game logic, including determining wins and calculating payouts.
 4. **ajax.js**: This file handles the front-end JavaScript, including the Fetch API call to the game.php script and updating the front-end according to the response.

+# DISCLAIMER:

+Please note that the provided code is for **demonstration** and **educational purposes** only and is **NOT suitable for production environments**.
+It has been designed to showcase certain features and functionalities, and as such, it does not include critical aspects required for a production-grade application, such as security features, user input sanitization, and error handling.

+If you plan to use this code in a production environment or for any public-facing applications, you should add the necessary security measures.
+At a minimum, these measures should include user input sanitization to protect against SQL injection, Cross-Site Scripting (XSS), and other common attack vectors.
+It would also be wise to implement proper user authentication and authorization, secure handling of user data, and robust error handling.

+**Remember that security is a crucial aspect of any production-grade application**, and failure to implement it can lead to serious consequences, including data loss, breaches of user information, and other potential legal issues.
+Always make sure your code is secure before deploying it to a live environment.